-As your boat skims across the rippled blue waters, it is difficult to imagine that the vacation paradise we know as modern day Deep Creek Lake was once occupied by rolling hills peppered with farms, roads, schools, and private residences.
-Over eighty years ago, the idea was conceived to harness the water powers of the Youghiogheny (pronounced “yock-a-gain-ee” or locally referred to at the “yock”) River, Maryland’s only designated “wild” river and Deep Creek, a tranquil stream situated between Roman Nose Ridge and Marsh Hill Ridge, for the production of electricity.
+As your boat skims across the rippled blue waters, it is difficult to imagine that the vacation paradise we know as modern-day Deep Creek Lake was once occupied by rolling hills peppered with farms, roads, schools, and private residences.
+Over eighty years ago, the idea was conceived to harness the water powers of the Youghiogheny (pronounced “yock-a-gain-ee” or locally referred to as the “yock”) River, Maryland’s only designated “wild” river and Deep Creek, a tranquil stream situated between Roman Nose Ridge and Marsh Hill Ridge, for the production of electricity.

 1908 - Planning Begins

 Planning began as early as 1908 but early attempts fell through.
 In 1921 the Youghiogheny Hydro-Electric Corporation was granted the right to construct dams across Deep Creek and the Youghiogheny River, a subsidiary of the Pennsylvania Electric Corporation (PENELEC).

 Preliminary surveys were conducted in 1922 to determine the water power possibilities by measuring the running levels of the Youghiogheny River and establishing gauging stations to determine the amount of water flow.
 The concept that resulted from these surveys proposed the construction of four dams and three powerhouses.
 One of the dams would be located near the confluence of Deep Creek and the Yough, another in the Yough north of Deep Creek, and 2 dams south of the Deep Creek project.
 Because it would be financially self-sufficient, feasibility studies showed that the Deep Creek dam and powerhouse should be completed first.
 In the end, it was the only dam from the original concept to be constructed.